BestDevOfc/Fast-MultiThreaded-ProxyChecker/README.md

 1. Add socket as a checker type (currently only supports web)
 2. More testing on Linux & Windows (Developed on Mac OS X)
 3. Proxy Sorter for unknown proxies
+4. Properly clean up the typing and use MyPy to ensure you're doing it correctly.